jetien/wisdom-mongodb/README.md

 }
 ````

-Under `mongodb` you can add several element to configure several mongodb servers / databases.
+Under `mongodb` you can add several elements to configure several mongodb servers / databases.

 ## Configuration using `cfg` files